mguymon/obfuscate/README.md

     require 'obfuscate/obfuscatable'
     Obfuscate.setup do |config|
-      config.salt = "A weak salt ..."
+      config.salt = "A weak salt ..." # Length must be between 1-56
     end

-Now add to models that you want to be `Obfuscatable`:
+Now add to models that you want to be `Obfuscatable`, with <a href="http://rubydoc.info/gems/obfuscate/Obfuscate/Obfuscatable/ClassMethods">possible config options</a>:

     class Message < ActiveRecord::Base
       obfuscatable # a hash of config overrides can be passed.